CubeVic/My_notes/docs/index.md

 </aside>
 > *PS:* These are personal notes, so if someone other than me reads them bear in mind it is a work in progress, I will update, fix errors or re-write it.

-I'm using MkDocs to generate these *"notes"* more information visit [mkdocs.org](https://mkdocs.org).